Benefits Of Eating Chocolate

-Like most people over Easter, I probably have more than my fill of chocolatey goodness over the Easter break.
-So to justify all of the yuminess I’m going to eat, the Woman of Style and Substance team thought it might be a good idea to research if indeed chocolate is bad for you, as some would have us to believe.
+It’s World Chocolate Day, so the Woman of Style and Substance team thought it might be a good idea to research if chocolate is as bad for you, as some would have us to believe.
 Guess what?
 It is actually good for you.
 Although, with everything, moderation is the key, as chocolate can be high in sugar and fat.

 Chocolate has been deemed a “bad” food for many years and has been associated with acne, obesity, high blood pressure, coronary artery disease and diabetes.
 All of which have been debunked.